ProjectOpenSea/SIPs/SIPS/sip-1.md

   - **Core**: improvements requiring a version upgrade, as well as changes that are not necessarily critical but may be relevant to “core dev” discussions.
   - **Networking**: includes improvements around [the P2P specification](./sip-4.md), as well as proposed improvements to network protocol specifications.
   - **Interface**: includes improvements around client API/RPC specifications and standards, and also certain language-level standards like method names and contract ABIs.
 Discussions and feedback should primarily occur before a SIP is submitted to the SIPs repository.
-  - **ERC**: application-level standards and conventions, including contract standards, name registries, URI schemes, and library/package formats.
+  - **SRC**: application-level standards and conventions, including contract standards, name registries, URI schemes, and library/package formats.

 - A **Meta SIP** describes a process surrounding Seaport or proposes a change to (or an event in) a process.
 Process SIPs are like Standards Track SIPs but apply to areas other than the Seaport protocol itself.
 They may propose an implementation, but not to Seaport's codebase; they often require community consensus; unlike Informational SIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Seaport development.
 Any meta-SIP is also considered a Process SIP.